mcglasp/the-singing-people/readme.md

 Though this website offers many of the basic information links that we see on the Singing Saturdays website shown above, this site fails the user in a number of ways:

-This is a group that wishes to welcome new members, but its use of language could be off-putting to those nervous of joining a choir.
-For example, on the ‘About Us’ page the first sentence includes “highly committed” and “polished performances”, also the home page tells us that one needn’t be a good singer to join the group, which suggests that joining may not be a musically satisfying experience!
-The advert for the choir leader’s counselling service on the left-hand side is also a distraction.
 The navigation section takes us quickly to different key information elements, but does so in an unnecessarily clunky way.
 The text is too small, and too wordy.
 The icons are unnecessary.
 Arguably, there are too many.

+This is a group that wishes to welcome new members, but its use of language could be off-putting to those nervous of joining a choir.
+The advert for the choir leader’s counselling service on the left-hand side is also a distraction!

 Overall, the site fails its target audience in its presentation.
 I had to work quite hard to confirm that this was a group for both men and women.
 However, the majority of the images feature only women and the colour scheme is quite traditionally ‘female’ in a way that is now quite outdated.
 Having said that, this is probably a true reflection of the audience’s culture, though if they wish to attract new members it may be worth rethinking these design elements.